 The Presta valve is much slimmer than the Schrader.
-It is also made of metal and has a chrome appearance with a little bit of gold coloring near the top.
+It is also made of metal and has a chrome appearance with a little bit of brass coloring near the top.

 How Do You Put Air Into a Schrader Valve?

-One of the pleasant features of a bike tube equipped with a Schrader valve is that it can be filled with air from pumps commonly found in gas stations.
+One of the nice things about having a bike tube with a Schrader valve is the convenience of being able to inflate it at a variety of places, such as gas stations, car washes, or train stations.
 This makes things easy for you if you are low on air and happen to pass a gas station.
 The process is simple.
 You stabilize the bike with the kickstand or place it against a solid wall.
 It is nice to position the valve so that it is just above the ground.
 Then place the pump head over the valve and allow air to stream into the tube.

 With a hand-held pump, the process is similar.
 It is critical, of course, that the pump is designed for Schrader valves.
 Once the pump head is securely on the valve, you can operate the pump as intended until the tire has the appropriate air pressure.
 Now you are ready to continue your bike ride.

 How Do You Put Air Into a Presta Valve?